Run a Free St. Louis Public Records Search on Anybody

 Birth and death records cost $15.00 and $14.00, and the same forms of payment apply as with marriage and divorce records.
 Search fees apply, and relative charges can be viewed from this fee schedule.

 As with the other vital records, they may only be requested by eligible individuals and entities.
-Mail and walk-in requests are initiated by printing an application for a birth/death certificate form.
+Mail and walk-in requests are initiated by printing an Application for a Birth/Death Certificate Form.

 Additional forms can be found here.
 Ensure to include the required documents in the application, such as a valid government-issued ID.